-After visiting European sustainable farmer’s markets in 1998, Abby Mandel, chef, author and entrepreneur, returned to Chicago determined to create a similar market in her own city.
+After visiting European sustainable farmer’s markets in 1998, Abby Mandel, chef, author, and entrepreneur, returned to Chicago determined to create a similar market in her own city.
 Green City Market was her brainchild and began as a small startup with nine local farmers in the crosswalk next to the Chicago Theatre.
 The Market quickly outgrew the location and moved to the south end of Lincoln Park where it currently operates May – October.
 Four years ago, the Market continued to remain open November – December, first in the Lincoln Park Zoo and later moving to The Peggy Notebaert Nature Museum.
 Now it is open in the Peggy Notebaert Nature Museum November - April making it a year round market.

 Abby Mandel (1932 - 2008)